 Wow, it really is Maziacs!

-Once the game begins, things feel familiar but the look (and movement) are a lot better than my favourite Z80 computer could ever manage.
-The goal remains the same: explore a maze looking for hidden treasure.
-And then make your escape.
-It sounds easy - but it's not - especially as you cannot carry both a weapon and the treasure at the same time.
+Once the game begins, things feel familiar, but the look (and movement) is better than my favourite Z80 computer could ever manage.
+The goal remains the same: explore a maze for hidden treasure and make your escape.
+It sounds easy, but you cannot carry both a weapon and the treasure at the same time.

-Like the original, each maze is randomly generated which means a different game each time you play it.
-But the one thing that remains constant is those angry Maziacs who roam the corridors looking for a scrap with our plucky hero.
+Each maze is randomly generated, which means a different game each time.
+The one thing that remains constant is the angry Maziacs who roam the corridors looking for a scrap with our plucky hero.
 Thankfully, some kind soul has left swords scattered throughout.
-However, these can oddly only be used once per battle!
-So this is where the map feature comes in handy along with your memory for those you've already walked past.
+Sadly, these can only be used once per battle!
+So this is where the map comes in handy, along with your memory for those weapons you may have missed.

-This might sound a little weird and rather limiting but it works perfectly to keep you on your toes.
-The ST game plays like I remember and, unlike most 16-bit updates, it doesn't feel like it's lacking that certain 'je ne sais quoi'.
-This is authentic yet also an improvement, which is very unique.
-That in itself is impressive because I'm tired of classic games being spoilt by better graphics or unnecessary changes.
-I'm thinking about the terrible Chuckie Egg II as an example!
+This might sound weird and rather limiting, but it works well to keep you on your toes.
+The ST game plays like I remember and, unlike most 16-bit updates, it doesn't feel like it's lacking that 'je ne sais quoi'.
+This is authentic yet also a unique improvement.
+That in itself is impressive, as I'm tired of classic games being spoiled by better graphics or unnecessary changes.
+Yes, I mean the terrible Chuckie Egg II as an example!

-What, you don't believe how good this is?
-Well, you better check out some more screenshots then...
+You don’t believe how good this is?
+You’d better check out some more screenshots then....

 The Atari ST version looks amazing.
 Authentic, yet a cracking advancement too.